MicrosoftDocs/quantum-docs-pr/articles/libraries/error-correction.md

     ApplyToEach(Reset, decodedScratch);
 }
 ```
+We explore this in more detail in the [bit flip code sample](https://github.com/Microsoft/Quantum/tree/master/Samples/BitFlipCode).

 Aside from the bit-flip code, the Q# canon is provided with implementations of the [five-qubit perfect code](https://arxiv.org/abs/1305.08), and the [seven-qubit code](https://arxiv.org/abs/quant-ph/9705052), both of which can correct an arbitrary single-qubit error.